docker/cli/docs/reference/commandline/run.md

 $ docker run -a stderr ubuntu echo test
 ```

-This isn't going to print anything unless there's an error because we've
+This isn't going to print anything to the console unless there's an error because output
-only attached to the `STDERR` of the container.
+is only attached to the `STDERR` of the container.
 The container's logs
-still store what's been written to `STDERR` and `STDOUT`.
+still store what's written to `STDERR` and `STDOUT`.

 ```console
 $ cat somefile | docker run -i -a stdin mybuilder dobuild
 ```

-This is a way of using `--attach` to pipe a build file into a container.
+This example shows a way of using `--attach` to pipe a file into a container.
-The container's ID will be printed after the build is done and the build
+The command prints the container's ID after the build completes and you can retrieve
-logs could be retrieved using `docker logs`.
+the build logs using `docker logs`.
 This is
 useful if you need to pipe a file or something else into a container and
 retrieve the container's ID once the container has finished running.